KondapiPraveen/Sparse-Controllability/README.md

 ### Helper Files
   - CtrlMatrix.m - Generate a Controllability Matrix given A, B, K.
   - bck_lwr_mtx.m - Generate 2 Large Matrices, One is a Large Block Lower traingle Matrix, Second is column stack of $A^i, i= 1,2,...,K$.
 Used in MPC Formulation.
-  - Erdos_Renyi.m - Generate a Erdos Renyi Random Graph where each edge is present with probability $2\frac{\ln(n)}{n}$.
+  - Erdos_Renyi.m - Generate a Erdos Renyi (ER) Random Graph where each edge is present with probability $2\frac{\ln(n)}{n}$.
+  - Erdos_Renyi_2.m - Generate ER graph with random edge weights when edge is absent.
+  - Erdps_Renyi_3.m - Generate a ER graph with specified edge probability.
+  - RandomCluste.m - Generate randomly interconnected subnetworks
   - FullBLI - Greedy algorithm to find Linearly Independent actuators/columns using A-Optimality $Tr(W_S^{-1})$
   - KF.m - Kalman Filter.
   - KF_prd.m - Kalman Filter return the prediction for the next state..
   - OMP.m - Orthogonal Matching Pursuit.
   - POMP.m - Piecewise OMP.
-  - SpaIpDsg.m - Sparse Input Design using POMP given $x_0, x_f$ (Algorithm 1 from the Journal Paper).
+  - SpaIpDsg.m - Sparse Input Design using POMP given $x_0, x_f$ -- *Not used in the current plots*.
   - SpaIpDsg_1.m - Sparse Input Design using POMP given $x_0, x_f$ (Residue Level is Parameterized).
   - SparseScheduling.m - Wrapper file for Deterministic Actuator Scheduling (Setup, CleanUp).
+  - SparseScheduling_2.m - Wrapper file for Deterministic Actuator Scheduling with initial schedule.
   - Plotting.m - Organize some plots.
   - TestScript.m - Test the new Scripts.

 ## Schedulers Routines
   - DualSet.m - Deterministic Actuator Scheduling (Adapted to Piecewise Sparsity).
-  - DualSet_2.m - Deterministic Actuator Scheduling for Unweighted Scheduling (Adapted to Piecewise Sparsity Case) -- *Not used in the current Plots*.
+  - DualSet_2.m - Deterministic Actuator Scheduling for Unweighted Scheduling (Adapted to Piecewise Sparsity) -- *Not used in the current plots*.
+  - DualSet_3.m - Deterministic Actuator Scheduling with a given initial schedule (Adapted to Piecewise Sparsity). -- *Not used in the current plots*
   - GreedyScheduling_Aopt_1.m - Propsed Greedy Scheduling with A-Optimality $Tr(W_S^{-1})$.
-  - GreedyScheduling_Aopt_2.m - Reverse Greedy Scheduling with A-Optimality $Tr(W_S^{-1})$ -- *Not used in current Plots*.
+  - GreedyScheduling_Aopt_2.m - Reverse Greedy Scheduling with A-Optimality $Tr(W_S^{-1})$ -- *Not used in current plots*.
   - GreedyScheduling_Aopt_FullB - Greedy Scheduling when rank($B$)=$n$ (Initial Set is non-empty).
   - GreedyScheduling_Eopt.m - Greedy Scheduling with E-Optimality (min.
-Eigenvalue metric) -- *Not used in the current Plots*.
+Eigenvalue metric) -- *Not used in the current plots*.
-  - GreedyScheduling_Static_Aopt_1.m - Propsed Greedy Scheduling with A-Optimality $Tr(W_S^{-1})$ for Fixed Support Case -- *Not used in the current Plots*.
+  - GreedyScheduling_Static_Aopt_1.m - Propsed Greedy Scheduling with A-Optimality $Tr(W_S^{-1})$ for Fixed Support Case -- *Not used in the current plots*.
   - RandomSamp_Aopt.m - Weighted Random Sampling adapted to Piecewise Sparsity.
-  - RandomSamp_Aopt_1.m - Original Random Sampling (Average Sparsity) -- *Not used in the current Plots*.
+  - RandomSamp_Aopt_1.m - Original Random Sampling (Average Sparsity) -- *Not used in the current plots*.
-  - RandomSamp_Aopt_2.m - UnWeighted Random Sampling (Sample actuators without Replacement) adapted to Piecewise Sparsity.
+  - RandomSamp_Aopt_2.m - Unweighted Random Sampling (Sample actuators without Replacement) adapted to Piecewise Sparsity.
-  - ImpSamp.m - Derived from the principles of Random Sampling used to PMF to pick the s actuators with highest probability -- *Not used in the current Plots*.
+  - ImpSamp_Aopt.m - Derived from the principles of Random Sampling used to PMF to pick the s actuators with highest probability -- *Not used in the current plots*.

 ## Main Files - Execute to Generate Plots, Data